HariKumar321/STUDY_RJS_GALLERY-APP_CP-12/README.md

-In this project, let's build a **Gallery App** by applying the concepts we have learned till now.
+In this project, I build a photo switching application by applying the concepts from the MERN stack framework.

 ### Refer to the image below: